astronomer/docs/learn/data-quality.md

 ---
-title: "Data quality and Airflow"
+title: "Data quality and Apache Airflow®"
-description: "Check the quality of your data using Airflow."
+description: "Check the quality of your data using Apache Airflow®."
 id: data-quality
 sidebar_label: "Data quality"
 ---